-Trees are good for nature—of course, because they are part of nature.
+Trees are good for nature—of course, because they are a central part of nature.
 They retain soil and moisture, spread shade, remove carbon from the atmosphere, and provide food and shelter for innumerable species of animals, from tiny wasp larvae to chunky caterpillars, from squirrels to eagles.

 Trees are also good for people, who, whether they think about it or not, depend on nature.
 Trees cool asphalt, enhance the attraction of city streets and yards, and soothe our daily stresses.
+In parks, they create an outdoor haven for nature and people to flourish in; and they offer the esthetic inspiration of any work of art.
+And in the wild, they create vast expanses where the life of plants and animals goes on pretty much as in the pre-human era.

 As a public education measure, our allies in the West Chester Tree Team have helped by distributing a 2-page brochure of the International Society of Arboriculture, entitled “Benefits of Trees.”
-(Download it from the Borough site here.)
+(Download it from the Borough site HERE.)

 The brochure sets forth: